Health workers suspend strike after meeting with Tinubu – The Sun Nigeria

 From Fred Ezeh, Abuja

-The decision to suspend was taken after a meeting of JOHESU officials with the President, Ahmed Bola Tinubu, in Abuja, on Monday.
+The decision to suspend was taken after a meeting of JOHESU officials with the President, Ahmed Bola Tinubu, in Abuja, yesterday.

-JOHESU National Vice President, Obinna Ogbonna, confirmed the development on Monday evening.

 “The congress considered his plea and also said we should give a 21-day timeline to assess progress and commitment of state actors in resolving the issues.”